MaggieDaisy/Cocktails_and_Dreams/README.md

 - Log in to Heroku
 - Click on the New button on the top right of the dashboard and select Create a new app.
-- Create a unique app name
+- Create a unique app name named cocktails-and-dreams-m
 - Choose the closest region and click Create app.